-Daylight savings time is just a few weeks away.
-I HATE Daylight Savings Time, the fall one.
+I HATE Daylight Savings Time, both of them.
 Spring is more manageable.
 Fall is very difficult for us around here, for at least a week or two after the turning back.
 I was born and raised in Suburban Philly, so I do love Ben Franklin.
 Just not this idea.
 Daylight Savings Time can be hard on anyone, but especially on small children and kids with special needs.
 Some children have a really hard time with transitions, and this is a pretty big transition.
 Here are some tips to help your family better adjust and keep mom sane.

-This is my 7th or 8th time doing this with K, so I now have it all planned out.
+We’ve done this so many times, I now have it all planned out.
 I approach this like I’m preparing for battle.
 And really, it is a battle to stay sane.
 Even when things are normal, he’s falling asleep at the dinner table at 5:00 and wants to wake up at 3 or 4 am for a week or two after DST.
 And I don’t remember DST being quite so close to Halloween and all that candy.
 The dogs start whining to go out around 3-4 am too and following me around the kitchen for dinner around 4 pm.
 It’s just dreadful.

-If I’m feeling stressed out or see that my kids are, I do my best to move past it.
-Remind myself–this too, shall pass.
+- Awareness and patience-If I’m feeling stressed out or see that my kids are, I do my best to move past it.
+Remind myself that this too, shall pass.
 Until next year, anyway.

 More tips for managing DST or your household: